conectado/Blog/content/concurrency-patterns.md

 ```

 When there are no connections yet, the only possible event is a new connection emitted by the `listener`.
-Otherwise, we `race` among all the futures from all writers, readers, and the listener that will emit an event from the first one to finish.
+Otherwise, we `race` among all the futures from all the writers, readers, and the listener that will emit an event from the first one to finish.
 The [`race`](https://docs.rs/futures-concurrency/latest/futures_concurrency/future/trait.Race.html#tymethod.race) method is provided by the `Race` trait; it returns the result of the first to finish among the raced futures. `race` is fair[^4][^5], which means that if one future is producing a lot of events, like a socket that keeps receiving packets, it will not always win the race if there's another future that has also finished.

 With this `next_event` in place, we can now handle all events concurrently in a single task, using this `handle_connections` function.